johnschoenberger/johnschoenberger.github.io/_posts/2023-03-09-lcmdarksitewebserver.md

 ``` bash
 allssh 'rsync -avh <cvm_ip>:/home/nutanix/tmp/custom_ssl/cachain.crt /home/nutanix/tmp/custom_ssl/'
 ```
-4. To allow trusted certificates to persist after upgrades (As of AOS 6.1, 6.0.2, pc.2022.1, 5.20.2, 5.20.3 or newer, the certificates can be persisted in the CVM database via the following command once relevant certs are copied to a directory on the CVM/PCVM)
+4. To allow trusted certificates to persist after upgrades. > As of AOS 6.1, 6.0.2, pc.2022.1, 5.20.2, 5.20.3 or newer, the certificates can be persisted in the CVM database via the following command once relevant certs are copied to a directory on the CVM/PCVM)
+{: .prompt-tip }
 ``` bash
 pki_ca_certs_manager set -p /home/nutanix/tmp/custom_ssl/cachain.crt
 ```